 Below is a listing of keyboard shortcuts for how you can undo on different operating systems.

-Tip: Many programs support pressing the above keys multiple times for multiple undo's.
-In the case of Adobe Photoshop and other programs, you may need to add additional keys to perform a multiple undo.
-For example, in Adobe Photoshop you press Ctrl+Alt+Z to perform multiple undo's.
+Many programs support pressing the above keys multiple times for multiple undo actions.
+However, you may need to add additional keys to perform a multiple undo.
+For example, in Adobe Photoshop, you press Ctrl+Alt+Z to perform multiple undo actions (step backward).

-Tip: The shortcut key to redo an undo is usually Ctrl+Y or Cmd +Y.
+The keyboard shortcut to redo an undo is usually Ctrl+Y (or Command+Y on a Mac).

 Practice an undo by highlighting some or all of the below text and pressing Ctrl+X to cut the text.
-Once the text has been cut, press Ctrl+Z to undo.
+Once the text is cut, press Ctrl+Z to undo.
 Apple computer users should substitute "Ctrl" for "Cmd" (Command).

 How to undo on a phone

-On Apple iPhones you can shake your phone to activate the undo feature in a text program.
-Unfortunately, without installing an app on Android phones there is no way to undo on a Google Android phone.
-However, you can install the Inputting+ app to give your apps the ability to undo.
+On Apple iPhones, you can physically shake your phone to activate the undo feature in a text program.
+Newer versions of iOS also allow you to double-tap with three fingers to undo.
+Unfortunately, without installing an app on Android phones, there is no way to undo on an Android phone.
+You can install the Inputting+ app to give your apps the ability to undo.